User8426/Software-Inc_Users_Buildings_Collection-1/README.md

 Building 1 - Cozy Building
 A nice little building to rent

-Building 2 - TBD
+Building 2 - Cheap but effective Building
-TBD DESCRIPTION
+Has 2 3 seater offices, each with a leader office.

 Building 3 - TBD
 TBD DESCRIPTION